 “The logic is that you really want to know who’s in the pipeline for almost any senior position,” Sydney Finkelstein, the Steven Roth Professor of Management at Dartmouth’s Tuck School of Business, said today in a telephone interview.
 “It’s common to know personally, a lot about the top 500 people in some of these companies, which is an incredible number of people.”

 P&G’s share performance has trailed competitors such as Colgate-Palmolive Co.
-(CL) and Kimberly-Clark Corp.
-(KMB) since McDonald took over in July 2009.
+(CL:US) and Kimberly-Clark Corp.
+(KMB:US) since McDonald took over in July 2009.
 The company is trying to boost sales growth by focusing on top markets and categories and working to save $10 billion by 2016.

 Ackman has sought organizational and management changes in other companies, including a successful effort to remove Canadian Pacific Railway Ltd. CEO Fred Green this year.

 P&G was little changed at $69.26 at the close in New York.
 The shares have gained 3.8 percent this year.

 To contact the reporters on this story: Leslie Patton in Chicago at email@example.com; Lauren Coleman-Lochner in New York at firstname.lastname@example.org

 To contact the editor responsible for this story: Robin Ajello at email@example.com